 \textbf{MAGPHYS}: Lastly, we perform fits to the full optical to millimeter photometry using the {\tt MAGPHYS} code with the {\tt photo-z} extension \citep{dacunha08, dacunha15, battisti+19}.
-This code is unique among energy-balance SED codes in that it is specifically designed to include the FIR to radio data along with the optical/NIR data in estimating $z_{\rm phot}$, and it was designed with a particular focus on estimating DSFG properties. {\tt MAGPHYS} has been used to derive photo-zs for most of the other large, unbiased ALMA 870~$\mu$m surveys of DSFGs \citep[e.g.,][]{dacunha15, dudzeviciute20, simpson20}.
+This code is unique among energy-balance SED codes in that it is specifically designed to include the FIR to radio data along with the optical/NIR data in estimating $z_{\rm phot}$, and it was designed with a particular focus on estimating DSFG properties. {\tt MAGPHYS} does not require user-specified parameters; instead, it marginalizes over a large library of stellar and dust emission models using a Bayesian framework, enforcing energy balance between the dust attenuation and emission.
+It has been used to derive photo-zs for most of the other large, unbiased ALMA 870~$\mu$m surveys of DSFGs \citep[e.g.,][]{dacunha15, dudzeviciute20, simpson20}.

-For the {\tt MAGPHYS} fits, we use the same 11 bands as before (including the increased error on the Herschel/SPIRE bands), plus the HST and JWST fluxes from JADES DR5, where available.
-For the one source not covered by the JWST mosaics, we use the CANDELS photometry \citep{guo13}.
-We also take the Spitzer/IRAC 3.6--8.0~$\mu$m photometry from \citet{guo13}. {\tt MAGPHYS} does not require user-specified parameters, using a Bayesian framework to marginalize over a large library of stellar and dust emission models and enforcing energy balance between the dust attenuation and emission.
+For the {\tt MAGPHYS} fits, we use the available FIR to millimeter data (including the increased error on the Herschel/SPIRE bands), as well as the HST and JWST fluxes from JADES DR5, where available.
+For the one source not covered by the JWST mosaics, we use the CANDELS photometry \citep{guo13} instead.
+We also take the Spitzer/IRAC 3.6--8.0~$\mu$m photometry from CANDELS.

-In Table~\ref{tab:redshifts}, we give the best-fit photo-zs and errors obtained with each method for the full sample, along with the spec-zs from our ALMA data and the literature surveys (Section~\ref{sec:lit_redshifts}).
-For convenience, we also list the ALMA 870~$\mu$m fluxes of our sample and the FIR luminosity of each source, integrated from an additional {\tt mbb} fit performed with the redshift fixed to the best available redshift.
+In Table~\ref{tab:redshifts}, we give the best-fit photo-zs and errors that we obtained with each method, along with the spec-zs from our ALMA data and the literature surveys (Section~\ref{sec:lit_redshifts}).
+For convenience, we also list the ALMA 870~$\mu$m fluxes and FIR luminosities, which we integrated from an additional {\tt mbb} fit performed with the redshift fixed to the best available estimate.